Michelle Legge

 Another important consideration is the coins that your exchange offers.
 You might think that the bigger the exchange, the more coins they offer, but this isn’t always the case.
 You don’t want to sign up for a certain exchange and then discover they don’t offer the coin you want.

-Gemini for example, is one of the most popular and successful exchanges in the world.
+Gemini, for example, is one of the most popular and successful exchanges in the world.
 However, it only offers a relatively small selection of digital currencies for its users of 63.
 Likewise, although Binance holds over 500+ coins worldwide, this is limited to 60 for US users.
-This is fine if you only see yourself investing in the large ones, like BTC and ETH, but if you’re someone you're looking for obscure altcoins, you may want to look elsewhere.
+This is fine if you only see yourself investing in the large ones, like BTC and ETH, but if you’re someone who's looking for obscure altcoins, you may want to look elsewhere.

 Special features

-Exchanges tend to offer their own special benefits and features which may favor some users over others.
+Exchanges tend to offer their own special benefits and features, which may favor some users over others.
 Here is an example of two special features that may persuade you to use one over the other.

 Native currencies